 Ten Unique Things To Do In Pittsburgh With Kids

 1. Visit the Poetry Houses

-Located on Sampsonia Way (almost an alley) , these houses are adorned with poems painted by poets who were seeking asylum in Pittsburgh after being exiled from their own countries.
-There are four houses along the way, each with their own unique meaning and poems.
+Located on Sampsonia Way (almost an alley); these houses are adorned with poems painted by poets seeking asylum in Pittsburgh after being exiled from their own countries.
+There are four houses along the way, each with unique meanings and poems.